ReGenerative Community Blueprint

 Scale-linking Design, Scalability & Replication

-Scale replication ratio of 12(x) – Based on Governing Systems of 1 Representative per Community Scale / per Month of Year
+Scale replication ratio of 10(x) – Based on Community Representative Committees and governance with 1 Representative per Community Scale

 Each ‘Scale of Design’ would incorporate the appropriate level of industry and production.
 At Scale 1 and 2 we are focusing on the basics of food, water, shelter, energy and waste.
 At Scale 4 and 5 we would begin looking into smaller scale manufacturing, technology and production.
 At Scales 5 and 6 we would begin implementing larger scale industry, technology and manufacturing.
 In essence we are creating fractal models for regenerative community development that can be scaled and replicated to meet society’s needs in an ecologically mindful way.